 The purpose-built arts resources and equipment at Brampton Road are excellent for students.
 Our highly practical courses are focused on the development of your skills and the atmosphere is friendly and lively.
 We aim to provide you with a rich, personal and unique experience and we have a proven record of excellence in teaching, student support and graduate employment.

-The AV media resource areas used by Film and Television Production students has everything you will need to complete your film, television and radio projects, including professional video-editing suites and cameras, sound recording equipment and radio suites.
+The AV media resource areas used by Film and Television Production students has everything you will need to complete your film and television projects, including professional video-editing suites, cameras and sound recording equipment.

 Digital Arts and Games Design students have primary access to three computer labs, with the most up to date versions of the industry standard software.
 Other dedicated resources include Wacom Tablets, Nikon D80s, HD Video cameras and all current major video game consoles.